beingaturtle/beingaturtle.github.io/docs/task2.md

     <figure markdown = "span"> ![Image title](./assets/task2/T2_S5.png){ loading=lazy } </figure>

     !!!
 Note
-        You will now be directed to the MyBCIT Home Tab with your student name shown in the upper right of the screen
+        You will now be directed to the myBCIT Home Tab with your student name shown in the upper right of the screen

     <figure markdown = "span"> ![Image title](./assets/task2/T2_S5.1.png){ loading=lazy } </figure>